Exploring the Growth of India’s Coffee Industry”

 History Of Coffee Production In India

 Coffee is mainly produced in the hill tracts of South India.
-Karnataka2 contributes to 71%.
-Kerala4 contributes to 21%, and Tamil Nadu5 contributes to 71% of the total annual harvest of coffee beans in India.
+Karnataka contributes to 71%.
+Kerala contributes to 21%, and Tamil Nadu contributes to 71% of the total annual harvest of coffee beans in India.
 Currently, other regions in India have started growing coffee.
-Andhra Pradesh6, Orissa7 on the Eastern Coast of India, and many regions in the Seven Sister States of India are now harvesting coffee beans for export.
+Andhra Pradesh, Orissa on the Eastern Coast of India, and many regions in the Seven Sister States of India are now harvesting coffee beans for export.

 The Growing And Harvesting Process